Wang-Boxiang/Spatial-Frequency-Generative-Fixed-Filter-Active-Noise-Control/README.md

 # Spatial-Frequency Cued GFANC

-Code release for the paper:

-**Spatial-Frequency Cued Generative Fixed-Filter Active Noise Control Based on Deep Learning in Reverberant Environments**, published in *Signal Processing*.
+This is the code repository for the paper: **"Spatial-Frequency Cued Generative Fixed-Filter Active Noise Control Based on Deep Learning in Reverberant Environments"**, published in *Signal Processing*.

 ![Block diagram of the proposed SF-GFANC method](assets/sf_gfanc_overview.png)